ProfRandom/WCB-Canon/Canon Files/Planemons 2 - Habitability.md

 > A **superhabitable** world is one that provides **enhanced conditions** for the *emergence, proliferation, and persistence* of life — especially diverse, adaptive, and long-lasting biospheres.
 >
-> In *Worldcrafting 101* terms, these may be considered **mega-ontosomic** worlds: not only capable of supporting life, but actively *better* at nurturing it.
+> In *Worldcrafting 101* terms, these may be considered **mega-animotic** worlds: not only capable of supporting life, but actively *better* at nurturing it.

 #### 🔸 Key Mass-Linked Traits of Superhabitables